10 tips to win more prizes on Twitter

 2. Reply to promoters

 Interact with promoters by replying to their tweets – even if it’s not a requirement of entry.
 Make your tweets memorable.
-Add photos, be funny, say something about their amazing products – try tagging a Twitter friend too.
+Add photos, GIFs, be funny, say something about their amazing products – try tagging a Twitter friend too.
 ‘Great giveaway!’ will make them yawn.
 It’s hard to track all entries and choose a random winner for a retweet giveaway and some promoters will choose from replies instead.
-Note that if you choose to Quote tweet, it won’t count as a retweet and won’t pop up on the promoter’s Mentions tab unless you @ tag them.
+Note that if you choose to Quote Tweet, it won’t count as a retweet and won’t pop up on the promoter’s Mentions tab unless you @ tag them – find out why in Are you entering Retweet Competitions correctly?

 3. Use a short username